-You can get tax free interest and a 25% bonus of up to £3,000 from the government.
-The bonus is paid to you after you have bought your home, not as part of your deposit.
+Lifetime ISAs pay tax free interest and a 25% bonus of up to £1,000 per year from the government.
+The bonus is paid to you to put towards the deposit for your first home.

 You can get help buying your first home through several schemes and mortgage types, including: